Temple tax

-The Temple tax (מחצית השקל, lit. 'half shekel') was a tax paid by Israelites and Levites which went towards the upkeep of the Jewish Temple, as reported in the New Testament.
+The Temple tax (מחצית השקל, lit. 'half shekel') was a tax paid by Jews in and beyond the Land of Israel for the upkeep of the Jewish Temple.
 Traditionally, Kohanim (Jewish priests) were exempt from the tax.
+Following the destruction of the Temple, Jews in the diaspora continued to send a voluntary contribution to the Nasi, in addition to the coerced Fiscus Judaicus tax.

 Hebrew Bible

 In later centuries, the half-shekel was adopted as the amount of the Temple tax, although in Nehemiah 10:32–34 the tax is given as a third of a shekel.

 This is what each one who is registered shall give: half a shekel according to the shekel of the sanctuary (the shekel is twenty gerahs), half a shekel as an offering to the Lord.